RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-10-19_Reddit_comments.md

 https://old.reddit.com/r/okbuddycinephile/comments/1oaki38/top_gun_3_2025/nkaab59/

-No hope to rescue anyone, no home to fight back against Russia win of hearts and minds to self-harm USA.
+No hope to rescue anyone, no hope to fight back against Russia win of hearts and minds to self-harm USA.
 Only hope is an extremely simple message in a short comment.

 https://old.reddit.com/r/okbuddycinephile/comments/1oaki38/top_gun_3_2025/nkaazhk/